-Howes: UAW's Williams seeks 'balance'
+Howes: UAW's Williams seeking 'balance' in auto talks

 United Auto Workers President Dennis Williams is right about this: Next year's national contract talks with the Detroit automakers will be all about balance.

 Namely, how will automakers reaping billions in annual profits from the U.S. market credibly resist the certain push for general wage increases, the first in nearly a decade for so-called "legacy" union members?